 Procedures are a common denominator in medical practice.
 Some areas of medicine involve complex and risky types of procedures to be performed on patients.
 Simulation-based procedural skills training offers a safe environment where students can learn and practice procedures without representing a risk to the patient.
 This is particularly important for high-risk and low-volume procedures.
 Some of the important steps in developing a procedural skill include theoretical knowledge, instrumentation knowledge, instruction, teacher's feedback, and technique correction.

-Skills assessment represents an important tool to protect the patients by evaluating the proficiency and capabilities of the learner.
-Assessment of procedural skils is not standardized, but different methods have been described to serve the purpose.
+Skills assessment represents an important tool to protect the patients by evaluating the learner's proficiency and capabilities.
+Assessment of procedural skills is not standardized, but different methods have been described to serve the purpose.
 These are some of the tools that can be used to assess procedural skills:

 Questionnaires: The purpose of a questionnaire in simulation-based training is to obtain feedback on a perceived feeling of knowledge or comfort when performing a procedure.
 They provide valuable information about the perceived usefulness of the educational activity.
-Questionnaires are low-cost, easy to apply, and to interpret.
+Questionnaires are low-cost, easy to apply and interpret.
 However, this tool is not ideal for testing procedural proficiency since its basis is self-report.
-Validating questionaries can be challenging because of its subjectivity and concomitant biases.
+Validating questionaries can be challenging because of their subjectivity and concomitant biases.

-Objective Structured Assessment of Technical Skill (OSATS): The OSATS consists of observers evaluating a trainee performing a procedure and filling out a checklist that contains the essential maneuvers or actions that are necessary for the specific procedure.
-This evaluation method allows the teacher to obtain a quantitive evaluation from the trainee's performance.
+Objective Structured Assessment of Technical Skill (OSATS): The OSATS consists of observers evaluating a trainee performing a procedure and filling out a checklist containing the essential maneuvers or actions necessary for the specific procedure.
+This evaluation method allows the teacher to obtain a quantitive evaluation of the trainee's performance.
 When more than one observer is evaluating the procedure, training and standardization increase the interobserver reliability.
 OSATS are great tools to evaluate essential actions needed to perform a procedure.
 However, this method is not capable of assessing finesse or action quality.

 Video Recording (VR): Video Recording of a trainee performing a procedure has many advantages.
-OSATS and GRS can be used to evaluate the performance of the trainee by different observers at different moments and physical space.
-Also, the video allows the trainer to provide feedback to the trainee with the images of the performance.
+OSATS and GRS can be used to evaluate the trainee's performance by different observers at different moments and physical spaces.
+Also, the video allows the trainer to provide feedback to the trainee with images of the performance.

 Enhancing Healthcare Team Outcomes

-Teamwork is an essential factor in the healthcare professions.
-Teamwork training and multidisciplinary practices are essential in simulation curriculum development since success depends on effective communication and reliability on team members, similarly to aviation, military, and space exploration.
+Teamwork is an essential factor in the various healthcare professions.
+Teamwork training and multidisciplinary practices are essential in simulation curriculum development since success depends on effective communication and reliability of team members, similar to aviation, military, and space exploration.
 Teamwork between healthcare providers from different professions is critical.
 Evidence presented by the Joint Commission showed that ineffective communication is a contributing factor to over 60% of the reviewed adverse events.
 [Level 3]